-Sample Resolution

-A RESOLUTION OF THE BOARD OF COUNTY COMMISSIONERS OF COUNTY REVIEWING THE OBJECTIONS MADE BY THE SUPERINTENDENT OF THE \\\\\\ EDUCATIONAL SERVICE CENTER CONCERNING THE TOTAL ESTIMATE OF COST ADOPTED BY THIS BOARD ON \\\\\\ (date) AND ADOPTING A REVISED TOTAL ESTIMATE OF COST

-Commissioner \\\\\ moved the adoption of the following resolution:

-- WHEREAS on \\\\\\ this Board adopted a total estimated cost of providing and equipping the offices of the \\\\\\ Educational Service Center and for providing heat, light, water and janitorial services for said offices; and - WHEREAS the Clerk transmitted a copy of the estimate by certified mail, return receipt requested on \\\\\; and - WHEREAS on \\\\\\ the Superintendent notified this Board of specific objections to the estimate and the reasons for the objections; - NOW THEREFORE BE IT RESOLVED BY the Board of County Commissioners of \\\\\ County as follows: - Section 1.
-The Board has reviewed the objections of the Superintendent and finds that - Option 1.
-The objections are not well taken and the Board re-adopts as the revised estimate of total cost the original estimate which is attached as Exhibit #1. - Option 2.
-Objections \\\\\, \\\, and \\\\\ are well taken and objections \\\\\\ and \\\\\ are not well taken, and the Board adopts a revised estimate of total cost which is attached as Exhibit #1.
+ATTESTCounty Comm Sample Resolution REVIEWING THE OBJ SUPERINTENDENT O CONCERNING THE TO ADOPTED BY THIS BO HE COMMISSIONERS OF COUNTY ECTIONS MADE BY THE F THE EDUCATIONAL SERVICE CENTER OTAL ESTIMATE OF COST DARD ON (date) VISED TOTAL ESTIMATE OF COST Commissioner moved the adoption of the following resolution: equipping the off this Board adopted a total estimated cost of providing and ices of the Educational Service Center and for providing and janitorial services for said offices; and WHEREAS the Clerk tr requested on ansmitted a copy of the estimate by certified mail, return receipt ; and the Superintendent notified this Board of specific objections to the reasons for the objections; E IT RESOLVED BY the Board of County Commissioners of nty as follows: e Board has reviewed the objections of the Superintendent and ds that Option 1.
+The objections are not well taken and the Board re-adopts as the revised estimate of total cost the original estimate which is attached as Exhibit #1.
+Option 2.
+Objections,, and are well taken and objections and are not well taken, and the Board adopts a revised estimate of total cost which is attached as Exhibit #1.

 - Option 3.
 The objections made the Superintendent are well taken, and the Board adopts a revised estimate of total cost which is attached as Exhibit #1. - Section 2.
 The Clerk is directed to deliver the revised estimate of total cost to the Superintendent within 10 days after receipt of objections from the Superintendent by either certified mail, return receipt requested, or by personal service to the office of the Superintendent. - BE IT FURTHER RESOLVED that the Superintendent shall respond to the revised estimate of total cost within 10 days after receipt.
 Agreement by the Superintendent shall make the revised estimate of total cost the final total estimated cost.
 Failure of the Superintendent to respond within the required time shall be deemed as agreement by the Superintendent.
-If the Superintendent objects to the revised estimate, specific objections shall be sent to the Board within 10 days after receipt of the revised estimate, and the Probate Judge shall make a determination of the final estimated cost prior to July 1, \\\\.
+If the Superintendent objects to the revised estimate, specific objections shall be sent to the Board within 10 days after receipt of the revised estimate, and the Probate Judge shall make a determination of the final estimated cost prior to July 1, \\\\\.